AEG Home Appliances

 AEG produces extractor hobs, which integrate extraction directly into the hob surface and draw cooking fumes downwards, eliminating the need for an overhead extractor hood.
 This category has grown significantly in the UK as kitchen design moves towards more open, island-centred layouts where overhead extraction is impractical.

-AEG’s key technologies
+What are AEG’s key technologies?

 SensePro is AEG’s most advanced induction hob technology.
 A wireless temperature probe is placed in the pan during cooking and communicates pan temperature to the hob in real time.
 The hob then automatically adjusts its power output to maintain precisely the temperature set by the cook, removing the guesswork from tasks such as tempering chocolate, making sauces, or cooking proteins to exact temperatures.
 This level of precision cooking technology, previously available only in professional kitchen equipment, is a genuine differentiator for AEG in the UK premium hob market.

-Saphirmatt® is a surface treatment used on selected AEG induction hobs that significantly increases resistance to scratching from pans, utensils, and cleaning materials.
+Saphirmatt is a surface treatment used on selected AEG induction hobs that significantly increases resistance to scratching from pans, utensils, and cleaning materials.
 Standard induction hob glass surfaces are prone to surface scratching over time, which can detract from the appearance of the appliance without affecting its function.
-The Saphirmatt® surface is designed to maintain its appearance over years of regular use, a meaningful practical benefit in a kitchen appliance that is in daily use for a decade or more.
+The Saphirmatt surface is designed to maintain its appearance over years of regular use, a meaningful practical benefit in a kitchen appliance that is in daily use for a decade or more.

 ComfortLift raises the lower dishwasher basket to a convenient working height when the door is opened, using a gentle pneumatic or spring mechanism.
 The system removes the need to bend down to load and unload the lower basket, which is the primary source of physical discomfort associated with daily dishwasher use.
 For consumers with back problems or limited mobility, ComfortLift is a practical accessibility feature as much as a convenience one.